 Parents need to play an active role in moderating high-risk among young, novice solo drivers.
-Many programmes and instructional materials have been developed to help parents teach adolescents to drive, but few educational materials are available to encourage and teach parents how to deal with young driver risks.
+Many programs and instructional materials have been developed to help parents to teach adolescents to drive, but few educational materials are available to encourage and teach parents how to deal with young driver risks.

-Parental management (monitoring and restriction) is undoubtedly an important influence on teen driving and safety when imposed, but unfortunately, parents do not perceive teen driving as highly risky and establish few restrictions on teens once they have gained their licence.
+Parental management (monitoring and restriction) is undoubtedly an important influence on teen driving and safety when imposed, but unfortunately, parents do not perceive teen driving as highly risky and establish few restrictions on teens once they have gained their license.
 Therefore, the first step should be to increase problem awareness.
+A review of literature on the effectiveness of parents-based interventions concerning drunk driving (improving supervision and communication) has recently been produced (Assailly, 2014).